SeldonIO/alibi/CONTRIBUTING.md

 replaces the dependency with a dummy class that raises an error when called.
 If you are working on public functionality that is dependent on an optional dependency you should expose the functionality via the relevant `__init__.py` file by importing it there using the `optional_import` function.
-Currently, optional dependencies are tested by importing all the public functionality and checking that no errors are raised.
-This is done in `alibi/tests/test_dep_mangement.py`.
+Currently, optional dependencies are tested by importing all the public functionality and checking that the correct errors are raised dependent on the environment.
+Developers can run these tests using `tox`.
+These tests are in `alibi/tests/test_dep_mangement.py`.
 If implementing functionality that is dependent on a new optional dependency then you will need to:

 1. Add it to `requirements/extra.txt`.
 2. Create a new `tox` environment in `setup.cfg` with the new dependency.
 3. Define a new MissingDependency class in `alibi/utils/missing_optional_dependency.py` and integrate it with the `import_optional` function.
 4. Make sure any public functionality is protected by the `import_optional` function.
+5. Make sure the new dependency is tested in `alibi/tests/test_dep_mangement.py`.

 Note that subcomponents can be dependent on optional dependencies too.
 In this case the user should be able to import and use the relevant parent component.
 The user should only get an error message if: